bittremieuxlab/simba/README.md

    --PREPROCESSING_PICKLE_FILE=mapping_unique_smiles.pkl \
    --UNIFORMIZE_DURING_TESTING=1
 ```
-CHECKPOINT_DIR: Folder where the trained model is saved an testing results will be saved
+* CHECKPOINT_DIR: Folder where the trained model is saved an testing results will be saved.
-PREPROCESSING_DIR and PREPROCESSING_DIR_TRAIN: Location where the preprocessing files are saved
+* PREPROCESSING_DIR and PREPROCESSING_DIR_TRAIN: Location where the preprocessing files are saved.
-PREPROCESSING_PICKLE_FILE: Mapping file
+* PREPROCESSING_PICKLE_FILE: Mapping file.
-UNIFORMIZE_DURING_TESTING: If to balance the edit distance classes or not.
+* UNIFORMIZE_DURING_TESTING: If to balance the edit distance classes or not.

 ## 📬 Contact & Support